Information for Graduate Students

 Position title descriptions per the UH catalog (GA, GA-NE, IA, RA, TA, TF).

-The Office of Research and Graduate Studies may award tuition fellowships to students for academic excellence at a higher priority level than listed above based on a case by case basis.
-In the event all students in one funding group cannot be awarded a tuition fellowship, awards will be determined by the Office of Research and Graduate Studies.
+The College of Technology Office of Research and Graduate Studies may award tuition fellowships to students for academic excellence at a higher priority level than listed above based on a case by case basis.
+In the event all students in one funding group cannot be awarded a tuition fellowship, awards will be determined by the College of Technology Office of Research and Graduate Studies.

 - A student must be matriculated and in good academic standing in the College of Technology in a degree seeking graduate program.
 Students classified as post-baccalaureate (PB), pre-grad or non degree objective (NDO) are not eligible.

 - A cumulative graduate grade point average (GPA) of 3.00 for all courses attempted is required for all graduate degree programs.
-For the purpose of the awarding DSTF, 1st year students (newly admitted) will have the minimum GPA requirement waived for their first two long semesters.
+For the purpose of the awarding GTF, 1st year students (newly admitted) will have the minimum GPA requirement waived until a UH graduate GPA is available.

-- Recipient of the DSTF may work no more than .50 FTE (on average 20/hrs/week) either on or off campus.
+- Recipient of the GTF may work no more than .50 FTE (on average 20/hrs/week) either on or off campus.
 This employment cap includes all employment, including internship work for graduate credit.
-Students with unauthorized overloads will have their DSTF retroactively revoked and will not be eligible for the DSTF in the subsequent semester.
+Students with unauthorized overloads will have their GTF retroactively revoked and will not be eligible for the GTF in the subsequent semester.

 - Tuition for any additional credit hours in which a student enrolls over the minimum of nine (or six) will be charged to the student who will be responsible for the payment.
 Credit hour minimums apply only to courses taken for graduate credit applicable toward the student's degree objective.
-With the exception of required one-credit seminars that force a student be above or below full time enrollment, all funding requests above or below full time enrollment must be approved by General Petition.
 Reduced course load requests will only be approved in a student's final semester; students may only have one final semester.

-- Eligible Master's degree students may receive the DSTF for a maximum of two years (four long semesters) for student in a Master's program.
+- Eligible Master's degree students may receive the GTF for a maximum of two years (four long semesters) for student in a Master's program.

-- Student's whose tuition is paid through other financial aid sources (e.g. Hazelwood), are not eligible to receive the DSTF.
+- Student's whose tuition is paid through other financial aid sources (e.g. Hazelwood), are not eligible to receive the GTF.

 - A student who fails to meet all of the criteria for eligibility throughout the entire semester will have their Fellowship revoked retroactively, will be billed for full tuition, and designated tuition charges.

-The Office of Research and Graduate Studies manages the distribution of DSTF awards to students.
-Distribution is based on guidelines as approved by the Graduate Academic Council as well as the College of Technology Scholarship Committee.
+The College of Technology’s office of Associate Dean of Research and Graduate Studies manages, distributes, and makes final decision on GTF awards.
+The Graduate Academic Council provides input in the distribution.
 The scholarship process is highly competitive therefore meeting minimum requirements does not guarantee an award.

 Awards are made with the intent of furthering the success of the university with regard to the university's mission, research interests, and instructional needs.